-The surgery operates a zero tolerance policy, if a patient is violent or abusive to the Doctor his staff or other persons on the practice premises, the offender will be removed immediately from the doctor's list and will be reported to the police.
+The surgery operates a zero tolerance policy, if a patient is violent or abusive to the Doctors, staff or other persons on the practice premises, the offender will be removed immediately from the doctor's list and will be reported to the police.

 Rights and responsibilities of the patients

 Keep to the time of the appointment.

 Reschedule or cancel your appointment if you are unable to attend so that the appointment can be offered to other patients.